 - 1 teaspoon vanilla extract

-- ¾ cup fine yellow cornmeal
+- ¾ cup fine or medium grind yellow cornmeal

 - ¼ teaspoon salt